 Information about changes to council services as a result of coronavirus

-In September 2018, Portsmouth City Council and Hampshire County Council were one of twelve city regions shortlisted to bid for a share of the Department for Transport's £1.28 billion Transforming Cities Fund, for public transport improvements across South Hampshire.
+In September 2018, Portsmouth City Council and Hampshire County Council were one of twelve city regions shortlisted to bid for a share of the Department for Transport's £1.28 billion Transforming Cities Fund.
+This fund is for public transport improvements across South East Hampshire.

 The Department for Transport released two waves of funding for the Transforming Cities Fund.
 First, shortlisted cities could bid for ‘quick wins’ - projects that can begin in the financial year 2018/19 and support the overall bid.
-The Portsmouth and South East Hampshire City Region business cases were successful for the 'quick win' funding, and received the full ask of £4 million of the initial fund.
-From this 'Tranche 1' funding £2.6m will be spent on three junction improvements in Portsmouth and Real Time Information installation at bus stops across Portsmouth, Havant and Waterlooville.
-A further £1.4m will be used to support the extension of the existing Eclipse bus route in Gosport.
+The Portsmouth city region business cases were successful for the 'quick win' funding, and received the full ask of £4 million from the initial fund.
+From this 'Tranche 1' funding, £2.6m will be spent on three junction improvements in Portsmouth and Real Time Information installation at bus stops across Portsmouth, Havant and Waterlooville.
+The remaining £1.4m will be used to support the extension of the existing Eclipse bus route in Gosport.

 In the Budget 2020 announcement on Wednesday 11 March, £1bn was allocated from the Transforming Cities Fund (TCF) to nine city regions.

 A funding decision has not yet been made on the Portsmouth city region TCF bid.
 Instead, Portsmouth has been invited to bid for a share of £117million with Norwich and Stoke-on-Trent.
 This is a subject to full business case approval, which was submitted to the DfT in July 2020.

 You can read the Portsmouth city region Tranche 2 re-bid document in the Documents section of this page.